elexive-com/elexive-calc/resources/FeatureIntroduction.md

 # FeatureIntroduction Component

+> **Status**: Implemented
+> **Last Updated**: May 16, 2025
+> **AI Keywords**: feature, introduction, explanation, education, guidance, help, information

 ## Overview

-The FeatureIntroduction component provides a consistent, visually distinct way to present introductory information about various features in the Elexive Calculator.
+The FeatureIntroduction component provides a consistent, visually distinct way to present introductory information about various features in the Elexive Solution Builder.
 It creates a highlighted section with a title, description, and optional additional information, designed to make explanatory content stand out from the rest of the interface and support the customer's educational journey.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.
+> **Note:** This component adheres to the [Elexive Solution Builder Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

 ## Strategic Purpose